-Permanent and one-time course proposals can be found on the Policies & Forms page online at:
+Permanent and one-time course proposal online forms can be found on the Policies & Forms page.

 The Sub-council on Courses and Programs will meet to consider courses each term.
-They will then bring the courses to a meeting of the AAC for final approval.
-Once approved, the Registrar, department chair, and the professor who submitted the proposal will be notified of approved courses in a timely manner.
+They will then bring the courses to a meeting of the Academic Affairs Committee (AAC) for final approval.
+The AAC meets once a term to approve permanent courses.
+Once approved, the Registrar, department chair, and the professor who submitted the proposal will be notified.

 Only permanently approved courses will be listed in the Academic Register.

 1. The Formstack platform now has "Save and Resume" button and so you can come back anytime to complete the time.

 2. Faculty has to contact the Registrar's Office at firstname.lastname@example.org to obtain a new course code prior to completing this online form.

 3. Use Union personal address, instead of department address, whenever you are asked to provide email addresses.